 How to cancel BT broadband if you’re out of contract

-It is slightly more complicated if you cancel BT broadband to move to a mobile internet provider, a cable broadband company – such as Virgin Media – or to get rid of your internet connection entirely.
+It is slightly more complicated if you cancel BT broadband to move to a full-fibre deal, a mobile internet provider, a cable broadband company – such as Virgin Media – or to get rid of your internet connection entirely.
 In these scenarios you would need to cancel BT broadband yourself by contacting customer services and giving 30 days notice that you would like to terminate your deal.
 If you are switching to an Openreach provider, the notice period is only 14 days.

 Cancelling BT broadband by phone